Henry Frederick, Prince of Wales: Marriage negotiations

 In between 1610 and 1612, potential brides from across Europe were considered for Henry.
-In particular, Cosimo II de' Medici of the House of Medici, and the ruler of the Grand Duchy of Tuscany in what is now Italy, hoped to arrange a royal marriage between Henry and his sister, Caterina de' Medici.
-To this end, Cosimo II sent fifteen small bronze statues, including one of a trotting horse, as well as Giambologna, a famous sculptor, to the English court in 1611.
+Cosimo II de' Medici of the House of Medici, and the ruler of the Grand Duchy of Tuscany in what is now Italy, hoped to arrange a royal marriage between Henry and his sister, Caterina de' Medici.
+To this end, Cosimo II sent fifteen small bronze statues, including one of a trotting horse, designed by Giambologna, a famous sculptor, to the English court in 1611.
 However, Henry unexpectedly died in 1612, before the marriage negotiations could be finalized.
 Caterina instead married Ferdinando Gonzaga, Duke of Mantua and Montferrat in 1617.

 In May 1612, the Duke of Bouillon came to London as the ambassador of Marie de' Medici, dowager queen of France, and cousin to Cosimo II de' Medici through their paternal grandfather, Cosimo I de' Medici.
 According to the Venetian ambassador, Antonio Foscarini, his instructions included a proposal of marriage between Prince Henry and Christine, the daughter of Henry IV of France.
 Queen Anne, Henry's mother, told one of the Duke's senior companions that she would prefer Henry married a French princess without a dowry than a Florentine princess (Caterina de' Medici) with any amount of gold.

 With Henry's death, Christine of France instead married Victor Amadeus I, Duke of Savoy, in 1619.
 His brother Charles, who became the heir apparent to the English and Scottish thrones on his brother's death, fulfilled their mother's wishes by wedding Henrietta Maria of France in 1625.